Homeward Bound: The Incredible Journey: Plot

 Over the next two days, Shadow and Chance try unsuccessfully to catch food and encounter a mountain lion, which chases them to the edge of a cliff.
 Shadow gets an idea to use rocks positioned like a seesaw as a way to outsmart the mountain lion.
 While Shadow acts as bait, Chance pounces onto the end of the rock and sends the mountain lion over the cliff and into a river.
 Sassy hears the dogs barking in celebration and follows the sound to rejoin them.

+Meanwhile, Kate returns home to her farm; Frank confronts her about the note she left him, and she tells him that she didn't bring the animals.
+She contacts a forest ranger and then informs Bob that the animals are lost in the woods.
+The family grieves their loss, and Peter quarrels with his stepfather over whether or not they should search for them, believing that Bob wanted him to abandon Shadow.
+Peter tries unsuccessfully to enlist the help of the police, while their spat inspires Bob to send flyers to park rangers in hopes of relocating the animals.

-The animals continue on their way, but Chance begins pestering a porcupine, ending up with a load of quills in his muzzle.
-The animals then encounter a little girl named Molly, who is lost in the woods.
-Loyalty instinct takes over and they stand guard over her during the night.
+The animals continue on their way, but Chance begins harassing a porcupine, ending up with a load of quills in his muzzle.
+They then encounter a missing little girl named Molly, and following their loyalty instincts they stand guard over her during the night.
 In the morning, Shadow finds a rescue party and leads them back to the girl.
-They recognize the animals from a missing pets flyer and take them to the local animal shelter, but Chance mistakes it for an animal pound and the trio panic.
-As the medical staff remove the quills from Chance's muzzle, Sassy sneaks in and frees Shadow.
-Together, they retrieve Chance and escape the shelter, unaware that their owners are on their way to get them.
+Two forest rangers recognize them from one of the flyers, and take them to the local animal shelter, where the medical staff remove the quills from Chance's muzzle.
+However, believing it to be an animal pound, the trio panic and Sassy escapes, later returning to free Shadow.
+Together, they retrieve Chance and escape the shelter, unaware that their owners are on their way to reclaim them.

 Finally reaching their hometown, the animals cross through a train yard, where Shadow falls into a muddy pit and injures his leg.
-Despondent, he tells Chance and Sassy to go on without him, and when Chance argues passionately, tells the younger dog he's learned all he needs; "Now all you have to learn is how to say goodbye."
-Heartbroken, Chance insists he won't let him give up.
+He despondently tells the others to go on without him, but a heartbroken Chance insists he will not let the older dog give up.
 Near dusk, Chance and Sassy finally make it home and are happily reunited with their owners.
-Shadow initially fails to appear, but eventually he limps into view and happily comes running home at the sight of Peter.
-Chance narrates how it was Shadow's belief that brought them home and how the years seemed to lift off of him, making him a puppy again as he reunited with his boy.
-The film ends with Chance musing about how he truly feels "home" with his family, before happily running into the house at the smell of food.
+Shadow eventually limps into view behind them, rejuvenated by his reunion with Peter.
+The film ends with Chance musing about the lessons he's learned, and his new appreciation for his family, before happily running into the house at the smell of food.